 Taking good care of yourself is the best way to take care of your baby.
 Pay special attention to the basics:

 - Gain weight wisely.
-Gaining the right amount of weight can support your baby's health — and make it easier to shed the extra pounds after delivery.
-Work with your health care provider to determine what's right for you.
+Gaining the right amount of weight can support your baby's health.
+It can make it easier to shed extra pounds after delivery too.
+Work with your health care provider to put together a plan that's right for you.

 Look toward the future